Healthy Recipes using Kaya Seed

 - 1/4 cup kaya seeds

-- In a blender, combine banana, almond milk, kaya seeds, and spinach, and blend until smooth.
+- In a blender, combine banana, spinach, almond milk, kaya seeds, and chia seeds.
+Blend until smooth.

-- Pour the smoothie into a bowl and top with granola and fresh berries.
+- Pour the smoothie into a bowl and decorate with your choice of sliced fruits, granola, and nuts on top.

 - 1/4 cup kaya seeds